SamG101-Developer/SPP-Primer/Writerside/topics/3-3-Functions.md

 Function recursion is supported, and all recursive functions are re-written to be tail call recursive.
 This allows for the tail call optimization to be applied to all recursive functions, and allows for infinite recursion to be used without stack overflow; the limiter becomes time rather than space, as the stack frame is replaced with the new stack frame, rather than a new one being created and added.
+See the topic on [recursion](9-5-Recursion.md) for more detail.

 ## Calling functions
 Functions and methods are called with parenthesis around the group of arguments.
 Arguments can be